joseruizjimenez/anotar/README.md

-# About
+# About this project
 Anotar is a taking note web app

 We want:
   - A fast web app
   - Liquid templates to show a simple and beautiful interface on any device (Bootstrap)
   - Zero learning curve

 To do:
   - Add AJAX index showing new notes
+  - Finish all the features and specs tests
   - Add complex search logic
   - Add Javascript note's text styling in client, not in server
   - Fix the display on small screens (Sidebar menu should be hidden by default)

 Have fun :)